Randy Arozarena Player Props: Rays vs. Marlins

-On Tuesday, Randy Arozarena (hitting .184 in his past 10 games) and the Tampa Bay Rays play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:40 PM ET.
+Randy Arozarena -- with an on-base percentage of .200 in his past 10 games, 168 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Sandy Alcantara on the mound, on July 26 at 12:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Orioles.
+He had a hitless showing in his last game (0-for-4) against the Marlins.

 Randy Arozarena Game Info & Props vs. the Marlins